SUMMARY OF CHANGES

 SALT TAX (state and local tax deductions):

-Sets the deduction for state and local taxes at $40,000, which is four times the maximum available under the 2017 law.
+Sets the deduction for state and local taxes at $40,000, ($20,000 for married filing separate) which is four times the maximum available under the 2017 law.
 However, that deduction is lowered for taxpayers whose income is above $500,000, with those at $600,000 or above limited to the previous deduction cap of $10,000.

 ABOVE THE LINE CONTRIBUTION DEDUCTION:

-BEGINNING IN 2026, you can claim an above-the-line deduction (even if you don’t itemize) for cash donations to public charities, up to $1,000 for single filers and $2,000 for those married filing jointly.
+Beginning in 2026, you can claim an above-the-line deduction (even if you don’t itemize) for cash donations to public charities, up to $1,000 for single filers and $2,000 for those married filing jointly.

 AUTO LOAN INTEREST DEDUCTION: